polyaxon/polyaxon/site/docs/management/ui/agents.md

 ## Agent settings

-You can updated or delete an agent.
+You can update or delete an agent.

 ![agent-settings](../../../../content/images/dashboard/agents/settings.png)